dustincjensen/Snapper/README.md

 # Snapper
-A hotkey driven window manager.
+A hotkey driven window manager for Windows.
 Move the active window without your mouse.

 ## Goal
 Provide the ability to organize your windows via the numpad.

+## Platforms
+- Windows 10
+- Windows 7,8 (not tested)

 ## How to use
 1. Select a window